memfreeme/memfree/README.md

 ## Update

+- **2024-08-01**: Add mdReader Service to convert any web page to markdown
 - **2024-07-31**: Improving the quality of indexing Twitter content
 - **2024-07-30**: Support Indexing of web pages that require login.
 - **2024-07-28**: Support one command Embedding Service with fly.io